VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module calculates vehicle operating costs per mile of travel and uses those costs to determine the proportional split of DVMT among household vehicles.
 The module also calculates the average out-of-pocket costs per mile of vehicle travel by household, as well as the cost of social and environmental impacts, and road use taxes per mile of vehicle travel.

-* This module step uses data sources including ? and data from the American Automobile Association and the Bureau of Labor Statistics
+* Data sources include ? and data from the American Automobile Association and the Bureau of Labor Statistics
-* This module step uses model types including Cobb-Douglas utility function and Products of rates
+* Model types include Cobb-Douglas utility function and Products of rates
-* This module step is estimated using the following methods: Package Build
+* Estimation uses the following methods: Package Build
-* This module step is documented in inst/module_docs/CalculateVehicleOperatingCost.md
+* Documented in inst/module_docs/CalculateVehicleOperatingCost.md

 The models in this model step are: